 10. Keep your Project Manager in the loop

 At techspert.io we have Project Managers who work with you from beginning to end to ensure you get the most out of the expert connection.
 Remember to keep them in the loop to avoid any delays.
 For instance, if you have any material such as target product profiles that need to be reviewed by the expert beforehand, make sure you let your Project Manager know.
 Or, if you’d like the interview to be recorded let them know so they can arrange this accordingly.

 By following these steps, you should have a strong foundation for conducting a successful expert interview.
 If you’re still feeling underprepared, our team is more than happy to help.

 Working on a project that needs expert insight?
 We’d love to hear from you.
-We’re also always looking for experts so if you fit the mould, fill in this form.
+We’re also always looking for experts so if you fit the mold, fill in this form.